anneliesesytsma/hydro_imperv/README.md

     b.
 Select ‘store relative pathnames to data sources’

-**The following input data are required for using the DCIA toolbox:**
+**The following input data are required for using the HCIA toolbox:**

 1. Digital elevation model (DEM) - 	Raster - Sufficient resolution for urban areas (<= 1 m recommended)